FryingpanSamurai/cobalttrue/README.md

 - [ ] Color Themeing for GitHub source changes and file modifications
 - [ ] Themeing for error handling and CSS structure
 - [ ] A11y compliancy checks
+- [ ] Debugging Themeing
+- [ ] Highlight color masks some of the selected text

 ***This is still a work in progress.
 Theme optimized for python development only (as of 5/9/23).***